-In October of 1992, Dr. Chappelear joined Medicis Pharmaceutical Corporation (NYSE: MRX), currently based in Scottsdale, Arizona.
-He served Medicis as President, Chief Operating Officer, and member of the Board of Directors until June 1995.
-In April 1993, Dr. Chappelear was appointed Adjunct Professor in the School of Pharmacy at the University of Maryland, Baltimore.|
+In October of 1992, Hal joined Medicis Pharmaceutical Corporation [NYSE: MRX] based in Scottsdale, Arizona (now Valeant Pharmaceuticals International, Inc. NYSE/TSX: VRX)].
+He served Medicis as President, Chief Operating Officer, and member of the Board of Directors until June, 1995.

-On July 17, 2002, the United States Coast Guard licensed Dr. Chappelear as a U. S. Merchant Marine Officer.
+On July 17, 2002, the United States Coast Guard licensed Chappelear as a U. S. Merchant Marine Officer.

 His biographical sketch has been published in Marquis Who’s Who in America and Who’s Who in Finance and Industry.